ourcaldo/indexnowjs-maindev/replit.md

 ## User Preferences

-- **Migration Status:** Project successfully migrated to Replit environment on 2025-08-13.
-All systems operational.
 - **Architecture:** The project strictly uses Next.js with NO VITE.
 Database operations require SQL queries for Supabase SQL Editor.
 Database table names must follow the `indb_{collections}_{table-name}` prefix.
 - **Color Scheme:** Use ONLY the defined project color scheme.
 Reference images are for layout/UI inspiration ONLY, not color.
   - Background: #FFFFFF (Pure White), #F7F9FC (Light Gray)